Avalon Investment & Advisory

 What to Watch Out For

-Avalon is a fee-based firm, meaning that some members of its advisory staff can earn commissions for overseeing certain securities transactions as representatives of a broker-dealer.
+Avalon is a fee-based firm, meaning some members of its advisory staff can earn commissions for overseeing certain securities transactions as representatives of a broker-dealer.
 While this represents a potential conflict of interest, the firm is still bound by fiduciary duty.
 As a result, all of its advisors are required by law to always act in the best interests of clients.

 Opening an Account With Avalon Investment & Advisory